springboardmentor545-lgtm/Speech_to_speech_TeamA/README.md

 # Speech_to_speech_TeamA
-# AI-Powered Real-Time Speech Translation: Milestones 1 & 2
+# AI-Powered Real-Time Speech Translation for Multilingual Content

 This document outlines the setup, API, and I/O for the first two milestones of the project.